 Cobalt compounds can be used as catalysts in the petrochemical industry and as adhesives in the rubber tire industry.

-Thank you for reading our article and we hope it can help you to have a better understanding of the uses of cobalt.
-If you want to know more about the cobalt or other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.
+Thank you for reading our article, and we hope it can help you have a better understanding of the uses of cobalt.
+If you want to know more about cobalt or other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.